jbossdemocentral/bpms-ecm-demo/README.md

 JBoss BPM Suite Document Integration Demo
 =========================================

 Project to automate the installation of this product with ECM (document integration with BPM) demo project.
+Demo is a telco story of customer working with process to activate her mobile service by downloading a service contract document, signing it (update), and uploading the results back into the process.

 Quickstart
 ----------